FZBunny/applepi/README.md

 ![Screenshot of ApplePi](https://github.com/FZBunny/applepi/blob/main/images/Screenshot_2021-09-21_08-52-27.png)

 "ApplePi" is an apple IIe emulator for the Raspberry Pi, but can be built on most Linux distributions.
-(See "NOTES.md" for a buid warning.)
+(See "NOTES.md" for a build warning.)
 It runs easily on a Pi4B, and acceptably on a Pi3B; the original Pi can't quite handle the load.
 It also runs well on Ubuntu 20.04, the O/S used for development.
 To build from source, you will need the development packages for Qt5 for your distro.